SAhprabhash/inngest-course/Readme.md

 This is a complete course on Inngest, covering all the essential topics to get you started and proficient with the platform.

-Visit the [Inngest Documentation](https://innge.st/yt-hc-3) for more information and resources.
+Visit the [Inngest Documentation](https://innge.st/yt-hc-3) for more information and resource.

 ---